 If you are working on a door that has to be decorative, you need a tool that can achieve complex cuts.
-With a simple table saw, you will only be able to make simple doors.
+With a simple table saw, you can only make simple doors.
 But using coping sleds will make your life easier when making decorative doors.

-Coping sleds is a tool that helps the woodworker to make cope cuts and cutting grooves and profiling edges.
+A coping sled is a tool that helps the woodworker make cope cuts, cutting grooves and profiling edges.
 It also makes sure the rails align correctly with the stiles.
-It makes sure that the woodworker can cut across the end of the wood to build frames and panels.
+It ensures that the woodworker can cut across the end of the wood to build frames and panels.

 Now, let us see how to use a coping sled on a router table to create perfect cuts for panels and frames.

 How to Use A Coping Sled on A Router Table